ThatXliner/pylint-websockets/README.md

 # Pylint Websockets

-A pylint plugin for websockets
+A pylint plugin for [websockets](https://github.com/python-websockets/websockets) to [fix import errors](https://github.com/python-websockets/websockets/issues/940). **Should no longer be necessary.**

 ## Installation